FeeZotter/SimpleViteVueExpressExampleByMe/README.md

 vite builds and treeshakes content to pictures(&co), html, css & js that can easily used by the browser

-as a base it uses the content of "frontend/viteEdit"
+here it uses the content of "frontend/viteEdit"

 vue is a framework that provides html, css & js in a single file and every file can be used as a module in other sites

-at example making the file "footer.vue" and only adding /<Footer//> (+ import) somewhere in the code and you have a standatr footer everywhere
+at example making the file "footer.vue" and only adding /<Footer//> (+ import) somewhere in the code and you have a standard footer everywhere you need even multiple

 ## what you need

 install node.js from their official website

 ## how to test the server funktionality

 open folder "backend" in a console/terminal

 type "npm i"